 2. Select the Right Facility or Environment for Your Birthing

-Read up online content to get detailed information about natural childbirth.
-You must also speak to any friend or family member, who has already undergone natural childbirth.
-Attending classes, which offer you practice in relaxation techniques that are useful during natural childbirth can also be useful.
+Read online content to get detailed information about natural childbirth.
+You must also speak to any friend or family member who has already undergone natural childbirth.
+Attending classes which offer you practice in relaxation techniques that are useful during natural childbirth can also be useful.

 4. Learn and Practice Natural Techniques for Pain Management

 In the weeks and months leading to your delivery date, learn and practice the variety of available pain management techniques with your birthing partner.
-This includes techniques such as massage therapy, relaxing and breathing exercises, aromatherapy, reflexology, and more.
+This includes techniques such as massage therapy like perineal massage, relaxing and breathing exercises, aromatherapy, reflexology, and more.

 5. Be Prepared for Medical Intervention

 Despite the elaborate preparation, complications can occur during any pregnancy stage or during delivery.
 Be prepared to opt for medical intervention (particularly during labour) to avoid any risk or complication.

 While only a certified and experienced medical practitioner can recommend if you should go for a natural delivery, here are some pointers that indicate your suitability for natural childbirth: